Main Jatti Punjab Di: Plot

-Preeto (Nishi) is a beautiful girl of a handicapped father, her mother is dead.
+Preeto (Nishi) is a beautiful girl with a handicapped father and a dead mother.
 She loves her father and takes responsibility of farming in their fields.
 She falls in love with a handsome boy, Prem (Premnath).
-Ramlal, the villain of the film, becomes rival of Prem and he also wants to marry Preeto.
+Ramlal, the villain of the film, becomes Prem's rival as he also wants to marry Preeto.
 Ramlal complains to Prem's father about the love affair of Prem and Preeto.
-After a drama, Preeto's father considers it a matter of dishonour and gets angry with his daughter and dies after falling from the stairs.
+After some drama, Preeto's father considers it a matter of dishonour and gets angry with his daughter and dies after falling from the stairs.
 Prem's father (Jeevan) fixes Prem's marriage with a rich girl.
-Ramlal kidnaps Preeto and Prem mistakes his father as a kidnapper and after searching Preeto, he finds the truth.
-In the climax, Ramlal takes Prem and Preeto on target of gun, then Prem's father shoots Ramlal and agrees for the marriage of Prem and Preeto.
+Ramlal kidnaps Preeto and Prem mistakes his father as a kidnapper and after searching for Preeto, he finds the truth.
+In the climax, Ramlal takes Prem and Preeto at gunpoint, then Prem's father shoots Ramlal and agrees to the marriage of Prem and Preeto.